digital-services-act/transparency-database/resources/markdown/api-documentation.md

 ### Content Time (content_time)

-This is the date and hour that this content was upload or posted.
+This is the date and hour that this content was uploaded or posted.
 The date needs to take the form of:

 ```YYYY-MM-DD-HH```